- Practice Areas

-John F. Conway heads Loughlin Fitzgerald, P.C.’s commercial litigation and business transaction practices.
+John F. Conway heads Loughlin FitzGerald, P.C.’s commercial litigation and business transaction practices.
 For thirty years, John has litigated commercial and personal injury cases in Connecticut federal and state courts, earning a reputation throughout the state as a credible and knowledgeable Connecticut litigator.
 John also counsels clients on non-litigation matters involving corporate formation, corporate transactions, contract review and drafting, and other legal issues that arise in the day-to-day operations of a business.
+John has been selected as a Connecticut ‘Super Lawyer’ (2020).

 John has served as lead counsel representing clients in complex legal challenges involving insurance, employment, land use, landlord/tenant, construction, contract, civil rights, unfair trade practices, consumer rights, and corporate governance issues.
 He has argued multiple appeals before the Second Circuit, the Connecticut Supreme Court and the Connecticut Appellate Court.
 In addition, John often serves as local Connecticut counsel to national and international law firms whose clients have matters pending in Connecticut state and federal courts.